Aviancer/amouse/README.md

 # Features

+Input aggregation from USB data rates to serial, for making the mouse response smooth and accurate.

 On-the-fly sensitivity control and easy menu based configuration over serial terminal.
 Emulated protocols:
 - Wheeled Microsoft IntelliPoint mouse (Both DOS and Windows Plug and Play compatible).
 - Generic two button Microsoft serial Mouse, without wheel.
 - Logitech three button mouse.

-All protocols work on DOS with the appropriate mouse driver or ctmouse.exe available from the FreeDOS project.
+All protocols work on DOS and Windows with the appropriate mouse driver or ctmouse.exe available from the FreeDOS project.

+Version 1.5.0 fixes earlier regression in identifying mouse to Windows drivers.

 # Controls